 2 Aside from the sources of bias in this study, what other factors might limit the credibility of the study findings?

-Exercise 6-5 - Quality assessment
+Exercise 6-5: Quality assessment

 In Table 6.13, three articles and their citations are presented for you to test out your quality assessment skills.
 Each of the three articles is open-access and therefore freely available online.